iamdempa/challenge/README.md

 ...
 ```

-Inside the `app-chart/templates/deployment.yaml`, a `env` variable is set with the key ane value as below:
+Inside the `app-chart/templates/deployment.yaml`, a `env` variable is set with the key and value as below:

 ```
 . . .